farhadisa/farhadisa/README.md

 # 💫 About Me:
-I am a full stack developer
+*I am a passionate and open to learning full stack developer.
+I love to develop creative projects also team-oriented, problem-solving and creative person*

 # 💻 Tech Stack: